inkylabs-dev/inkycut/blog/src/content/docs/api/spec.md

 }
 ```

-*Note: In this example, the child elements have a natural width of 450px (50 + 400) and height of 140px (100 + 40).
+In this example, the child elements have a natural width of 450px (400 + 50) and height of 140px (100 + 40).
 The group will automatically scale these elements to fit within the 600×200 group boundaries.*

+See the example project [here](https://inkycut.com/shared/590368c0-013b-428e-b109-16026c242b85#key=NDDwhk6acgSO3zo8gWOiW_YUKysVDA7ZMFOq8Wpj6rI).

 ## Rendering Compatibility